 Five Ways to do a 52 Week Money Challenge + Free Printable

 Setting money saving goals is easy, but following them through - and doing it for a entire year - can be tough.
 One of the easiest ways to hit your savings goal is to use a 52 week money challenge printable.
-This printable can help you stay on track and achieve your big goal, like downpayment on a house, funding a wedding, or buying a new car.
+This printable can help you stay on track and achieve your big goal, like downpayment on a house, funding a wedding (or wedding ring), or buying a new car.

 Trust me, when it comes to goals, I'm all about setting them.
 Like, daily.
 However, it's that whole consistency bit that I seem to falter on.
 I'm like a toddler surrounded by goldfish crackers, shiny new toys, Paw Patrol, and Grandma - I'm easily distracted and overwhelmed by the possibilities around me!

 That's why I've created these great 52 week money challenge printables so that you (and I, and a lot of people) can stay focused on our goals for the year.

 Don't worry about not starting January 1st of a new year.
 These money-saving challenges can be started at any time - on your birthday, on a Taco Tuesday, for Halloween.
 Nothing is dated, so no worries if you start it in 2020 and end in 2021.
 Consider it just one of the new ways you're improving yourself this month.
 Print it out, hang it on the fridge, and get started whenever it strikes your fancy.

 Varations of this Money Savings Challenge

 52 Week Money Challenge + Printable

 If you want to save money every week for a year, the 52 week money challenge is what you need.
 In the original version of this money-saving challenge, you'll start saving an amount of money that matches the week you're on.
 For example, during the first week, you'll put aside $1, the next week will be $2, and so on until you hit week 52.